12 Questions to Ask Nursing School Admissions Counselors

 3. What are the school’s NCLEX pass rates?

 As mentioned earlier, all state-approved nursing schools must report how many of their students pass this exam on the first attempt.
 How a BSN program’s first-time NCLEX pass rates compare to the national average for first-time test takers is also a great indicator of a school’s quality.
+The ABSN pass rates at NDMU are consistently well above the national average, so you can know that you will have all the tools and knowledge base you need to pass.

 4. What academic support resources are available for students?

-If the difficulty of nursing school is a concern, it’s a great idea to ask your admissions counselor about the academic support the program offers.
-Especially for any online-based program you may be considering, it’s important to understand how much access you’ll have to instructors and other faculty, as well as to the level of mentoring and other student support resources.
+Nursing school and especially accelerated nursing programs are a major undertaking, both in time commitment and in academic rigor.
+That said, don’t let this stop you from pursuing your dream profession.
+It’s important to understand how much access you’ll have to instructors and other faculty, as well as to the level of mentoring and other student support resources.

 No matter which Notre Dame ABSN learning option you choose — online or campus-based — know you will never be on your own.
 In addition to faculty advisors who can help support and mentor students throughout the program, Notre Dame’s ABSN program also makes success coaches available to help students with time management, prioritization, test taking and developing effective study skills.

-5. Should I relocate for this program?
+6. Should I relocate for this program?

-6. How long is the program?
+7. How long is the program?

 Being a nursing student is a huge time commitment.
 Especially as an accelerated nursing student, you’ll constantly be participating in online or on-campus classes, labs, studying, or sleeping.
 Because an ABSN program is so intensive, it’s important to not only ask how long the program is, but how long you can manage being completely dedicated to your studies.

+Keep in mind that the rigorous nursing curriculum will require you to forego events and social plans in favor of studying or completing assignments.
 Luckily, the Notre Dame of Maryland ABSN program can be completed in as few as 15 months.
-Typical on-campus programs can range from two to four years, which can be tough to manage.
 With our program, you’ll know the sacrifices you’re making are for likely under a year and a half and you’ll be able to see the light at the end of the tunnel.

-7. Where are clinical placements located?
+8. Where are clinical placements located?

 It’s important to understand the expectations of clinical placements as they will be your introduction to real-world nursing.
 Understanding where your clinicals are located in relation to the ABSN site where you’ll be taking coursework or labs is also vital in helping you plan your days.